Site icon QSSV.net

 Italy’s Win For Vaping Industry

-Italy’s vaping market grew in a similar fashion to the UK in 2012, but then the government implemented a consumption tax in 2013.
-The government had knowingly implemented this tax in order to deter people from vaping.
+’s vaping market grew in a similar fashion to the in 2012, but then the implemented a consumption tax in 2013.
+The had knowingly implemented this tax in order to deter people from vaping.
 The tax was stupid and ridiculous, whereby a 10ml juice bottle costs nearly double the price of a packet of 20 cigarettes.
-The vaping industry in Italy eventually collapsed whereby tens of thousands of vapers returned to as it is cheaper than vaping.
+The vaping industry in eventually collapsed whereby tens of thousands of vapers returned to smoking as it is cheaper than vaping.

 The ban on domestic online sales will be removed with the provision that sellers obtain a customs warehouse provision for their goods.